aphyr/distsys-class/README.markdown

-# Crashlanding in the Asteroid Belt

-## An introduction to distributed systems
+# An introduction to distributed systems

-This course aims to introduce software engineers to the practical basics of distributed systems.
-We'll keep the course small enough so that everyone can talk, and include plenty of time for discussion and back-and-forth learning.
+This course aims to introduce software engineers to the practical basics of distributed systems, through lecture and discussion.
 Participants will gain an intuitive understanding of key distributed systems terms, have a toolkit for reasoning about their own consensus and ordering problems, and understand the landscape of modern distributed systems.

 ## What makes a thing distributed?

 Lamport, 1987:

 >  A distributed system is one in which the failure of a computer
 >  you didn't even know existed can render your own computer
 >  unusable.